Easy restaurant style fried rice that you can make at home in 20 minutes! The perfect way to use up leftover rice sitting in the fridge.

 Favorite Fried Rice Recipe

-One of my favorite ways to use up leftover rice is to make Chinese fried rice.
+One of my favorite ways to use up leftover rice is to make this classic Chinese fried rice.
 It’s super easy, flavorful and comes together in just 20 minutes.
 Plus my entire family loves it and can’t get enough!
 My kids always go back for seconds.

 Yes, the rice should be cooked prior to frying.
 However, using cold rice is key.
 It helps it get crispier in the skillet and prevent any mushiness.
 I love to make a big batch for a meal a couple of days before and save half for later.
 Use 1 1/4 cups uncooked rice to make 4 cups of cooked rice for this recipe.